pyxy-org/pyxy/README.md

 </p>
 <hr>

 `pyxy` is lets you put HTML in Python.
-Right now there are two approaches for this: raw markup and tagged strings.
+Right now there are two approaches for this:

+* Raw Markup - XML directly in source code (like JSX)
+* Tagged Strings - More powerful f-strings, for HTML.
+Doesn't break any existing Python tooling.

 ## Raw Markup